 This story was originally written for the Jewish quarterly Inside Magazine in June, 1998, the month that The Lion King beat Ragtime for the Tony Award as Best Musical of the year.
-Drabinsky’s fortunes changed dramatically in the year after this article was written, and he was charged with falsifying the books of his company.
+The fortunes of producer Garth Drabinsky changed dramatically in the year after this article was written, and he was charged with falsifying the books of his company.
 He was found guilty of fraud and sentenced to seven years in jail.
 This story captures him at the peak of his reputation.
 He was riding the crest of a stock-market and real estate boom.
 Note especially his complaint about his parents’s lack of vision: “I hated their caution.
 Life could have been so much sweeter had he [my father] seen the future and how prices would multiply endlessly.”

-It is interesting to see how a man who contributed so much to theater could destroy himself and harm those around him, and how a man could profess religiosity yet be guilty of moral and legal transgressions.
+It is interesting to see how a man who contributed so much to theater could destroy his career and harm those around him, and how a man could profess religiosity yet be guilty of moral and legal transgressions.

 Harold Prince told me that he tries not to think about that.
 He still has fond memories of the thrill of being a passenger in Drabinsky’s private plane, and flying with Garth’s exciting, soaring vision for the future of musical theater.

 * * *

 Never before has a producer had so many successful shows playing simultaneously — Ragtime, Phantom of the Opera, Kiss of the Spider Woman, Show Boat, Sunset Boulevard, Joseph and the Amazing Technicolor Dreamcoat.
 By the end of 1998 there will be four companies of Ragtime alone, playing simultaneously in New York, Chicago, Boston and Vancouver.
 And three of these four companies will be playing in theaters built and owned by that producer.
 This is in contrast to the normal practice of a producer renting theaters for each engagement.
 By the middle of 1999 this producer will own and operate six major theaters in the United States and Canada.